CIDS-484-Spring-2025/William_Johnson_Sem_Project/README.md

 To add variety and player agency, the game includes items and perks.
 These are drawn from Community Chest and Chance Time, and there effects include:

-A dice reroll
+A dice reroll,

-The ability to send another player to jail
+The ability to send another player to jail,

-Immunity from Mike
+Immunity from Mike,

-Immunity to Jail
+Immunity to Jail,

 Etc.